moihack/cm7_device_u8800pro/README.md

 -----------------------------------------------------------------------

-Obviously, re-zip the three files META-INF,system & boot.img
+Obviously, re-zip META-INF & system folders and boot.img back to a new .zip file.